Anushaca1995/SnapGameJava/README.md

 # SnapGameJava

  ♦   It's a console game, we can set number of players before start the game.

+ ♦  In hard mode, you need to type snap in 5 seconds to win after snap.

  ♦   Enter would randomly select a card from the deck.